What are Target Judgement Rules?

 You can adjust the thresholds for each target judgement by going to Students > Assessments > Assessment Framework > Targets > Target Judgement Rules > Assessment Rules.

 To see what target judgements have been set up for each assessment, select the assessment from the Assessment drop-down menu.
 You can add target judgement rules for any assessment that has been added to your Assessment framework.
 This means you only have to define these rules once for an assessment.
-They will apply to every academic year that the assessment has been added to the Assessment Policy for.
+They will apply to every academic year that the assessment has been added to the Annual Policy for.

 You can use the Bulk Update button to apply the same settings to all your assessments.